Sd.Kfz. 251

 The Sd.Kfz.
-251 (Sonderkraftfahrzeug 251) half-track was a World War II German armored personnel carrier designed by the Hanomag company, based on its earlier, unarmored Sd.Kfz.
+251 (Sonderkraftfahrzeug 251) was a World War II German half-tracked armoured personnel carrier.
+Designed by the Hanomag company to transport the Panzergrenadier (German mechanized infantry) into battle, the Sd.Kfz.
+251 was based on its earlier unarmored Sd.Kfz.
 11 vehicle.
-The Sd.Kfz.
-251 was designed to transport the Panzergrenadier (German mechanized infantry) into battle.
 Sd.Kfz.
 251s were the most widely produced German half-tracks of the war, with at least 15,252 vehicles and variants produced by seven manufacturers.
+The utility of this vehicle led the German Army to develop the similar looking but shorter and lighter Sd.Kfz.
+250 as a supplement.

 Some sources state that the Sd.Kfz.
 251 was commonly referred to simply as "Hanomags" by both German and Allied soldiers after the manufacturer of the vehicle; this has been questioned, and may have been only a postwar label.
 German officers referred to them as SPW (Schützenpanzerwagen, or armored infantry vehicle) in their daily orders and memoirs.